 In the wake of COVID-19, how can national governments boost their economies, create green jobs today, and put their cities on a path toward long-term resilience and prosperity tomorrow?

-Join the webinar and report launch, hosted by the Coalition for Urban Transitions, on the economic case for greening the global recovery through cities to explore seven priority areas for national government investment.
+The new report by the Coalition for Urban Transitions, supported by The Resilience Shift, highlights the economic case for greening the global recovery through cities to explore seven priority areas for national government investment.
 These priority investments can yield substantial economic dividends, rapidly create and protect millions of jobs for vulnerable population groups and deliver quick and durable health and environmental benefits for citizens, all whilst contributing to long-term urban resilience.

 About the report: The Economic Case for Greening the Global Recovery through Cities